coreboot/coreboot/Documentation/tutorial/part2.md

 Once you finish making your desired changes, use the command line to stage and submit your changes.
 An alternative and potentially easier way to stage and submit commits is to use git cola, a graphical user interface for git.
-For instructions on how to do so, skip to Part 4b.
+For instructions on how to do so, skip to Step 4b.

-## Part 4a: Using the command line to stage and submit a commit
+## Step 4a: Use the command line to stage and submit a commit

 To use the command line to stage a commit, run